 - Communicate with your agent early and often to determine how the hard market will affect your business.
 Starting the renewal process early can give your broker more time to secure the best coverage for your business.

 Business owners who proactively address risk, control losses, and manage exposures will be better prepared for a hardening insurance market than those who do not.
-Contact Coterie Insurance today to get started.
+Contact an insurance agent or broker to get started.